I have many motives for writing this article. Recently I was accused by a visitor of only promoting "fluff" hair pieces on Hair Boutique.

-Bevy said that her wig is well designed and looks amazingly real.
-She also said that after she got through the shock of seeing herself with no hair, she became comfortable with only wearing her wig to work.
+Bevy said that her wig is well-designed and looks amazingly real.
+She also said that after she got through the shock of seeing herself with no hair, she became comfortable only wearing her wig to work.

 Cold Air - A Major Challenge

 After a short time Bevy shared that she became very comfortable living wigless in a wide assortment of baseball caps.

 While the wig was a mainstay at work, she become so comfortable with her chemo-induced baldness that she was able to run to the local grocery store, cleaners, and bank with just her baseball cap.

 There was even a time when she felt fine with no cap at all.
 However, she decided to spare other people's feelings, that she would always have some sort of head cover in public.

 Since St. Louis tends to be a cold climate, she discovered that keeping her head warm was a new challenge that she had not figured on.
 She invested in some woolen ski caps and would keep them on her head at home to stay warm.

 I asked her to share some other surprises.
 Bevy said that keeping her head warm was most difficult when she was getting right out of the shower before she could get her head covered.
 She said the wetness and the air seemed to penetrate even more intensely.